The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 Military Moving

 Have a pending PCS move (aka a permanent change of station move)?
 Need a PCS moving checklist?
 Then you’ve come to the right place.
-Whether you have a few months or a few weeks to prepare, this basic checklist of items will help you confidently transition to your new installation.
+Whether you have a few months or a few weeks to prepare, we’ll help you coordinate your PCS move like a moving checklist pro.

 PODS is proud to serve the men and women who serve our country.
-Active, Retired, and Veteran members of the military receive a PODS military discount up to 25%*.
-For PPM/DITY moves or storage during deployments, call 866-556-9574.
+Active, retired, and veteran members of the military receive a PODS military discount.* For PPM/DITY moves or storage during deployments, call 866-556-9574.

 *Offer available for new orders only.
-Customer receives 25% off local delivery and redelivery/final pick up fees and first month’s rental and 10% off transportation fees.
 Must mention promotional code at time of order.
 Cannot be combined with any other offer.
 Offer void where prohibited by law.
 Available for a limited time, only at participating locations.
 Excludes special and exclusive promotions.

 PCS Pending Move — FAQs